phamtrongngh/aws-challenges/README.md

 > Note that **"for Kids"** just a fun way to say that these labs are designed for everyone.
 Don't worry if you are not a kid, you can still follow the labs and learn AWS. :)

+## Notes
+- Labs in this repository might use AWS resources that are not covered under the AWS Free Tier.
+Please check the pricing of the services before starting the lab.
+- Make sure to clean up the resources after completing the lab to avoid any unexpected charges.
+- Most of the labs interact with AWS services using the AWS CLI for simplicity and consistency.
+You can use the AWS Management Console if you prefer.

 ## Labs
 1. [EBS Backup Basic](labs/ebs-backup-basic/README.md)